Bazina/DiscordBotJS/README.md

 1. Create a new application on the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Obtain the Bot Token and Client ID from the created application.
 3. Invite the bot to your Discord server.
-4. Create channel(s) (notifyDriveChannel, diveWithDriveChannel) for the bot
+4. Create channel(s) (notifyDriveChannel, diveWithDriveChannel,syncDrive) for the bot

 > **Notes**
 > - The bot will not work until you have completed all the following steps.